pingcap/docs/tiup/tiup-component-cluster-check.md

 ### System time

-Check whether the system time of the target machine is synchronized: compare the system time of the target machine with that of the central control machine, and report an error if the deviation exceeds a certain threshold (500ms).
+Check whether the system time of the target machine is synchronized.
+Compare the system time of the target machine with that of the central control machine, and report an error if the deviation exceeds a certain threshold (500ms).

 ### Time synchronization service